 contoso.com 3600 IN MX 0 mail.contoso.com contoso.com 3600 IN MX 10 contoso-com.mail.protection.outlook.com

 All, or most, email will first be routed to mail.contoso.com since it's the primary MX, and then mail will get routed to EOP.
 In some cases, you might not even list EOP as an MX record at all and simply hook up connectors to route your email.
-EOP does not have to be the first entry for DMARC validation to be done.
+EOP doesn't have to be the first entry for DMARC validation to be done.
 It just ensures the validation, to be certain that all on-premise/non-O365 servers will do DMARC checks.
-DMARC is eligible to be enforced for a customer's domain (not server) when you set up the DMARC TXT record, but it is up to the receiving server to actually do the enforcement.
+DMARC is eligible to be enforced for a customer's domain (not server) when you set up the DMARC TXT record, but it's up to the receiving server to actually do the enforcement.
 If you set up EOP as the receiving server, then EOP does the DMARC enforcement.

 For more information

 Want more information about DMARC?
 These resources can help.

 Anti-spam message headers includes the syntax and header fields used by Microsoft 365 for DMARC checks.

 Take the DMARC Training Series from M3AAWG (Messaging, Malware, Mobile Anti-Abuse Working Group).